 Local Labor Shortages are Threats To Business Continuity

 This is something to consider as your company goes deeper into business continuity planning.
 Whenever you need help overcoming a threat to operations due to a local labor shortage, whether large or small, using contingent workers can help.
-The trick here is to make sure you have a resource that can cast a wide net to secure talent where they are, deploy them immediately and onboard them for seamless integration with your processes.
+The trick here is to make sure you have a contingency plan for staff shortages and a resource that can cast a wide net to secure talent where they are, deploy them immediately and onboard them for seamless integration with your processes.

 This way, if you're dealing with a labor dispute and need a temporary employees maintain operations to serve your customers no matter what, or if you have seasonal staffing needs because a certain period is unusually busy or slow for your company, or that key position cannot remain unfilled or the supply chain is at risk, contingent workers can be used to fill in the gaps.
 The gig economy is growing, and it can benefit the company with workers that are skilled, flexible, and productive on a moment’s notice.